 Glass Quality * * * *

 Above average for the price.
-It’s crisp, clear, and bright with only the smallest bit of distortion at the extreme edges, and colors are great.
+This versatile low-power variable optic is crisp, clear, and bright with only the smallest bit of distortion at the extreme edges, and colors are great.

 Reticle * * *